senjapuri/Assignment_LookAndFeel/README.md

 - CSS
 - JavaScript

-## Conclusion
-This blood bank management website is designed to streamline the blood donation process, foster connections between donors and recipients, and promote health and community well-being.
-By leveraging technology for social good, we aim to make a significant impact on public health through increased blood donation awareness and participation.

 ---

-Feel free to reach out through our contact page if you have any questions or need further information.
+Feel free to reach out through our About us page - Our Team contacts if you have any questions or need further information.
 Together, we can make a difference in the lives of those in need of blood transfusions.